maks/music_home/README.md

 * uses the devices system MediaStore for list of music files
 * works on device screens as small as 480x320
 * is a "home" or "launcher" app, so can be made to be default launcher
+* disables the screenlock (aka keyguard) if the devices screenlock setting is *not* pin or password

 ## Acknowledgements